 Double-breasted jackets are almost always worn buttoned.
 It’s very unusual to unbutton one.

-Generally speaking you want to button all the buttons that have working buttonholes.
+- Button all the buttons that have working buttonholes.

 If you plan to leave some buttons undone, it is most traditional to fasten the top button.

 Especially if he’s had a few beers – you might find yourself on the floor with a sore jaw.